mikejac/node-red-contrib-google-smarthome/README.md

 ---
 ## Sending spoken notifications

 Some devices support sending spoken notifications to your smart speaker.
-For example you can play a notification on your speaker when somebody rings at the front door or when the washing machine completes its cycle.
+For example, you can play a notification on your speaker when somebody rings at the front door or when the washing machine completes its cycle.
 Unfortunately you can not send custom messages, you can only trigger predefined messages.

 See https://developers.google.com/assistant/smarthome/develop/notifications.

 1. Create a device using the "Google Device" node with one of the supported traits in Node-RED and deploy.
-Currently only the traits "Object detection", "Run cycle" and "Sensor state" support notifications.
+Currently, only the traits "Object detection", "Run cycle" and "Sensor state" support notifications.
 1. In your Google Home App open your new device and enable "Spoken Notifications".
 1. To trigger the notification send a message with a specific payload into the device node.
 Payloads are documented